 - Damages – You must show that your injuries resulted in financial, physical or emotional damages.
 This can range from medical bills and loss of income to pain and emotional distress.

-Contact a Portland Personal Injury Lawyer Now
+Contact Our Portland Personal Injury Lawyers

 Suffering a personal injury can be a devastating experience, often causing life-altering injuries for victims and their loved ones.
 Receiving medical care and being unable to work due to the accident can lead to mounting bills that may affect your physical and emotional well-being.